 Almost 10 years into my Golden Years, what’s it like?
 What has it been like?
 In a word – great!

-This stage of our lives frequently coincides with retirement, or in the vernacular, the boomer years.
+This stage of our lives frequently coincides with retirement, or post Gen X years.

 Everyone’s circumstances are different.
 But a few things are clear to me at this stage.